OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 [House](https://github.com/nccgroup/house "House") is a runtime mobile application analysis toolkit for Android Apps, developed and maintained by NCC Group and is written in Python.

-It's leveraging on a running Frida Server on a rooted device or the Frida Gadget in a repackaged Android App.
-The intention of House is to allow an easy way for prototyping of Frida scripts by offering a Web GUI.
+It's leveraging a running Frida server on a rooted device or the Frida gadget in a repackaged Android app.
+The intention of House is to allow an easy way of prototyping Frida scripts via its convenient web GUI.

 The installation instructions and "how-to guide" of House can be found in the [Readme of the Github repo](https://github.com/nccgroup/house "Github Repo of House").